-When there was more than one operation per API call, compounding became beneficial and vNFS significantly outperformed the baseline for all operations.
-All calls except Write4KSync (bottlenecked by the server's storage stack) were more than 2× faster than the baseline when multiple operations were compounded.
+When there was more than one operation per API call, compounding became effective and vNFS significantly outperformed the baseline for all calls; note that the Y axis of Figure 7 is in logarithmic scale.
+All calls except Write4KSync (bottlenecked by the server's storage stack) were more than $4 \times$ faster than the baseline when multiple operations were compounded.
 Note that vsetattrs can set multiple attributes at once, whereas the baseline sets one attribute at a time.
-We observe in Figure 7 that the speedup ratio of setting more attributes at once (e.g., Setattr4) was always higher than that of setting fewer (e.g., Setattr3).
+We observe in Figure 7 that the speedup ratio of setting more attributes (e.g., Setattr4) at once was always higher than that of setting fewer (e.g., Setattr3).